 - know how to use appropriate technology to solve problems applying techniques of mathematics;

-- demonstrate a proficiency in using mathematical software;
+- demonstrate proficiency in using mathematical software;

 - demonstrate ability to present their results in an oral presentation using a computer;